 RAAF ROUNDEL CHANGES 1956

-On July 2nd, 1956 the red, white and blue roundel that had been used on RAAF aircraft since World War One (except for the period of 1942 to 1945 when the red dot was dropped to avoid confusion with Japanese aircraft) was changed to the famous Kangaroo roundel.
-This roundel is what remains on all RAAF aircraft today and the kangaroo always faces towards the front of any aircraft or vehicle it is applied to.
+On July 2nd, 1956 the red, white and blue roundel that had been used on Australian Flying Corps to RAAF aircraft since World War One (except for the period of 1942 to 1945 when the red dot was dropped to avoid confusion with Japanese aircraft) was changed to the famous Kangaroo in motion roundel (there was also a brief dalliance with a standing Kangaroo design).
+This in motion roundel is what remains on all RAAF aircraft today and the kangaroo always faces towards the front of any aircraft or vehicle it is applied to.

 THE MALAYAN EMERGENCY 1948-1960